 Office: 105 ECJS Building

-Donald J Rebovich, Ph.D., is professor and director of the Economic Crime Investigation Program at Utica College.
+Donald J Rebovich, Ph.D., is a professor of criminal justice and director of the Economic Crime and Justice Studies Department at Utica College.
 He is also Executive Director of the Center for Identity Management and Information Protection (CIMIP) of Utica College.
-(See: http://www.utica.edu/academic/institutes/cimipold/research.cfm)

-Prof. Rebovich has served as advisor to the U.S. Department of Justice on tribal technology and information sharing, and on environmental crime control.
+Prof. Rebovich has served as advisor to the U.S. Department of Justice on tribal technology and information sharing, and on environmental crime control as well as serving as advisor to The Global Center for Evidenced-Based Corrections and Sentencing, Griffith University, Brisbane, Australia.
 He obtained his B.S. degree in Psychology from the College of New Jersey and received his M.A. and Ph.D. degrees in Criminal Justice from Rutgers University.